___

 )

-def _factory(definition, handlers, formats={}, use_default=True, use_formats=True):
+def _factory(definition, handlers, formats={}, use_default=True, use_formats=True, detailed_exceptions=True):

 resolver = RefResolver.from_schema(definition, handlers=handlers, store={})